arielkirkwood/melodic-web/docs/4.0/getting-started/javascript.md

 ## Events

-Bootstrap provides custom events for most plugins' unique actions.
+Melodic provides custom events for most plugins' unique actions.
 Generally, these come in an infinitive and past participle form - where the infinitive (ex. `show`) is triggered at the start of an event, and its past participle form (ex. `shown`) is triggered on the completion of an action.

 All infinitive events provide [`preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) functionality.
 This provides the ability to stop the execution of an action before it starts.
 Returning false from an event handler will also automatically call `preventDefault()`.

 {% highlight js %}
-$('#myModal').on('show.bs.modal', function (e) {
+$('#myModal').on('show.mel.modal', function (e) {
   if (!data) return e.preventDefault() // stops modal from being shown })
 {% endhighlight %}

 ## Programmatic API

-We also believe you should be able to use all Bootstrap plugins purely through the JavaScript API.
+We also believe you should be able to use all Melodic plugins purely through the JavaScript API.
 All public APIs are single, chainable methods, and return the collection acted upon.

 {% highlight js %}
 $('.btn.danger').button('toggle').addClass('fat')